psesh/psesh.github.io/index.md

 My research area is *aerospace data-centric engineering*: applying existing, and developing novel data-driven algorithms and computational heuristics in **dimension reduction**, **uncertainty quantification** and **machine learning** to aerospace data for better inference and decision-making.

 More specifically, my research interests include:
-- studying experimental uncertainty quantification methods for instrumentation
-- developing subspace-based dimension reduction algorithms
+- developing subspace-based dimension reduction algorithms and heuristics
-- identifying dimension reduction aided pedigree rules in turbomachinery design and manufacturing
+- identifying dimension reduction aided pedigree rules in aerodynamic design and manufacturing
-- constructing global and local polynomial approximations for aerospace models
+- statistical inference on aerospace experimental datasets

 I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
 Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!

-I am currently organizing the Cambridge Linear Algebra Seminar Series (CLASS): a two-and-a-half day series of seminars on topics in numerical linear algebra.
-This year the focus of our seminars is *Solving Ax=b*.
-Registration and seminar details can be found at the [CLASS website](https://www.cambridge-class.org).
+I just wrapped up the Cambridge Linear Algebra Seminar Series (CLASS) 2018.
+This year the focus of our seminars was on *Solving Ax=b*; details can be found at the [CLASS website](https://www.cambridge-class.org).
+Stay tuned for CLASS2019 which will be on *Polynomials, splines and neural networks*.

 {% include paginator.html %}